-- 5.1 The Teaching and Learning Strategy must: - take account of the predicted preferred learning format of the intended audience as well as the most effective methods to demonstrate competency against the required learning outcomes; - b) emphasise the contribution of the pharmacist in the healthcare team and, where appropriate, during the Degree Programme, teaching and learning should take place alongside and together with students of other related healthcare professions.
-Wherever possible, students should gain first-hand structured experience of practice, including contact with patients. - c) feature a variety of teaching and learning approaches appropriate to stated learning outcomes, which may include but not be limited to: lectures; practical classes; seminars; tutorials and other forms of interactive small-group teaching whether that be face-to-face or in the virtual learning environment. - d) facilitate the development of the student's communication skills and this should be underpinned by the theoretical basis within the social and behavioural science content of the Degree Programme. - e) encourage students to take responsibility for their own learning both within the Degree Programme and as a basis for later continuing professional development. - f) place emphasis upon the development of problem-solving skills and the justification of decisions made both on an individual and team-based basis. - g) ensure that teaching and learning take place alongside and with reference to research and other postgraduate activities. - 5.2 Notwithstanding the requirement to ensure a balance of pharmacist input across the programme, the Teaching and Learning Strategy must provide that, where no pharmacist is appointed within an area of academic expertise, there are robust mechanisms in place to ensure that teaching and learning in modules/course units in that area take place in a pharmacy context. - 5.3 The Teaching and Learning Strategy should ensure that pharmacy law, ethics, professionalism and pharmacy practice are taught predominantly by pharmacists with contemporary experience of practice, drawn preferably from within the School. - 5.4 The Teaching and Learning Strategy must incorporate a student code of conduct that is communicated to students and used to promote professional behaviour.
+- 5.1 The Teaching and Learning Strategy must: - take account of the NPIP competence standards and the core competency framework as approved by the PSI Council from time to time to ensure graduates are properly prepared to apply for entry to the NPIP and so assure patient safety and public protection; - take account of the predicted preferred learning format of the intended audience as well as the most effective methods to demonstrate competency against the required learning outcomes; - c) emphasise the contribution of the pharmacist in the healthcare team including the clinical skills that enable the critical review of patient pharmacotherapies.
+Where appropriate, during the Degree Programme, teaching and learning should take place alongside and together with students of other related healthcare professions.
+Wherever possible, students should gain first-hand structured experience of practice, including contact with patients; - d) feature a variety of teaching and learning approaches appropriate to stated learning outcomes, which may include but not be limited to: lectures; practical classes; seminars; tutorials and other forms of interactive small-group teaching whether that be face-to-face or in the virtual learning environment; - e) facilitate the development of the student's communication skills and this should be underpinned by the theoretical basis within the social and behavioural science content of the Degree Programme; - f) encourage students to take responsibility for their own learning both within the Degree Programme and as a basis for later continuing professional development; - g) place emphasis upon the development of problem-solving skills and the justification of decisions made both on an individual and team-based basis; - h) ensure that teaching and learning take place alongside and with reference to research and other scholarly activities; - i) ensure that pharmacy students realise the importance of working as part of a multidisciplinary team. - Notwithstanding the requirement to ensure a balance of pharmacist input across the programme, the Teaching and Learning Strategy must provide that, where no pharmacist is appointed within an area of academic expertise, there are robust mechanisms in place to ensure that teaching and learning in modules/course units in that area take place in a pharmacy context. - 5.3 The Teaching and Learning Strategy should ensure that pharmacy law, ethics, professionalism and pharmacy practice are taught predominantly by pharmacists with contemporary experience of practice, drawn preferably from within the School.

-ASSESSMENT STRATEGY
+STANDARD 6: ASSESSMENT STRATEGY

-The Assessment Strategy is aligned with the curriculum learning outcomes (see Standard 4) and with the teaching and learning strategy (see Standard 5) and uses effective and validated diagnostic, formative and summative assessment methods within all components of the Degree Programme.
+The Assessment Strategy is aligned with the curriculum learning outcomes (see Standard 4) and with the teaching and learning strategy (see Standard 5) and uses effective and validated diagnostic, formative and summative assessment methods that are reviewed at frequent intervals and take account of developments in pharmacy practice within all components of the Degree Programme.